by Hannah Halter

 I cannot define “holy,” but I know how holy feels, because I have felt it so often in church.
 It feels like emptiness but with a rising motion.
 The only other feeling that came close to rivaling how holy feels suddenly materialized when I fell in love.
 Falling in love is like an ecstatic, nauseous version of that feeling I call holy.
 It made me much more aware of my reeling brain and churning guts than holy ever did.
 Holy is more buoyant and less messy, yet it is more complicated as it tips from sedation to elation.
 Thinking about this comparison I carefully constructed years ago still makes me laugh.
 It’s a silly way to try to understand emotional responses and rank them, but it was and still is all I can offer to explain it.

 Any legitimate Catholic would pay lip service to the reality of God.
 We say things like the church is sacred ground and that the Holy Spirit resides in us and in our world.
-I would say this too, although I sometimes quefelt God is much more complicated, second only (in both complication and risk) to saying you heard or (God forbid) saw God.
+I would say this too, although I sometimes question whether I am a legitimate Catholic or just a quiet interloper with a backlog of unspoken sins.
+Forgetting, for the sake of argument, that openly making claims about God’s presence could drive off one’s friends in the worst cases, saying you agree with the reality of a handful of concepts is easy.
+Saying you felt God is much more complicated and risky, second only to saying you heard or (God forbid) saw God.

 I do not know what to say.